READ FIRST: As of April 2020 this procedure has changed – see the new article HERE for the updated steps.

 Important: Today, only the downloads for version 10 and 11 have links to the software downloads, so it's important to chose the link shown above:

 Step 7) In the next window, select the check-boxes for RSLogix Micro Starter Lite w/o RSLinx EN, RSLogix Emulate, and RSLinx Classic Lite as shown below:

 NOTE: The software list shown below may not be in the same exact order as what you find online today as over time Rockwell rearranges this list.

-Note: Below you'll find a screenshot of Rockwell's website showing which versions of Windows 7 RSLogix Micro 8.3 is supported on (it does work well on Windows 10, but the free version is not officially supported on that OS:)
+Note: Below you'll find a screenshot of Rockwell's website showing which versions of Windows 7 RSLogix Micro 8.3 is supported on (it does work well on Windows 10, but the free version is not officially supported on it:)